Google Places Text Search

 function is triggered when the user clicks the <SendIcon/>

 or presses [Enter].
-If query
+If the query

 is more than 2 chars long, it's sent to the /places